lionslair/laradock-local/README.md

 Most of the notes here have been worked out from the laradocs documentation. [https://laradock.io/getting-started/#requirements](https://laradock.io/getting-started/#requirements)

+## Track changes

+In I will keep this up to date with the main laradock branch.
+However you should track your own changes on a fork of this repo.

 ## Install / Setup

 Follow these steps to get this up and running.
 This is configured to run multiple sites from one laradock not a single project.

 ### Requirements